iminkin/splice-sites-conservation/README.md

 * data/processed/{gencode,refseq,chess}/{gencode_version,refseq_version,chess_version}_neg.gtf:
  a GTF file containing a subset of corresponding annotation in which all transcripts are less-supported.

+* data/src/reports/*: a collection of scripts generating figures for the manuscript.
+They are not called by the Makefile (yet), and each script is supposed to be ran from inside its directory.

 Description of the fields of the table data/processed/model_out(0).csv